My temperature gauge quit working. What could it be?

 It most likely is the temperature sensor has failed or the temperature sensor wires are damaged (rodent damage).
 So first thing is check the coolant level in the morning and top off as needed.
 If it was low then you have a leak and must get it looked at to find and repair the leak.
 If it was not low on coolant then the wires need to be inspected.

 Now if you take the vehicle to a repair shop or the dealer and they find that mice ate the wiring (rodent damage), they are going to tell you the harness will require replacement and if the rodent damage is in multiple locations then it is true, the harness will require replacement.
-Ok now this damage, in the insurance world, is known as an “Act of God” and is covered under your Home Owners Insurance if you have that.
-So if the repair shop calls you and rodent damage is extensive, tell them do not move any of the wires and let them know you are going to call your insurance company.
+Okay now this damage, in the insurance world, is known as an “Act of God” and is covered under your Home Owners Insurance if you have that and you park inside the garage.
+So if the repair shop calls you and rodent damage is cause, tell them do not move any of the wires and let them know you are going to call your insurance company.
 The insurance company will schedule and inspection with the shop.

 Reply if you would like to know more